droidecahedron/seeed_npm2100_nrf54l15_BFG/README.md

 This application is built like all other typical nRF Connect SDK applications.
 To build the sample, follow the instructions in [Building an application](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/app_dev/config_and_build/building.html#building) for your preferred building environment.
 See also [Programming an application](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/app_dev/programming.html#programming) for programming steps.

+**The board typically arrives in ship mode.
+You will need to press the SHPHLD button for 1-2 seconds to wake it up for the debugger to be able to interface.**

 `west build -b seeed_nrf54l15_npm2100/nrf54l15/cpuapp -p -- -DBOARD_ROOT="."` followed by `west flash`.

 Then use the nRF Connect for Mobile app and use the scan filter for "Seeed" to find `Seeed npm2100_nrf54l15` (which is the name set in `prj.conf`), and play with the various characteristics using the table above.